Chennai Suburban Railway: Accident rates

 Of the entire stretch of the South line, the Guindy–Chengalpet suburban section, comprising 17 stations, suffers from more fatal accidents with about 30 people a month, peaking at the Chromepet–Tambaram stretch with at least 15 accidents a month as of 2011.
 Of the 181 people killed on the tracks between Guindy and Chengalpet in 2011, one-fourth were killed on the tracks between Chromepet and Tambaram stations.
-It is to be noted that almost all of these accidents took place at rail-road crossings.
+Almost all of these accidents took place at rail-road crossings.
 Measures are being taken to prevent these accidents.
 Several projects are already under way to convert all the rail-road crossings into Subways or overpasses.

 Security

 In 2013, seven important stations, including MGR Chennai Central, Chennai Egmore, Chennai Beach, Tambaram, Mambalam, Tiruvallur and Basin Bridge Junction, in the suburban section were brought under the Integrated Security System (ISS) of the Southern Railway.